 10. Conspiracy - This was a neat little first season episode.
 I am not a fan of gratuitous violence, but I have to say watching a guy's head explode on TV was cool.
 This episode was so different from everything else in Season 1 that is was refreshing and bold.
 I loved that Picard was involved in the fireworks.
 I really wish they had followed this up in later seasons.

 9. Lower Decks - After ranking a first season episode, it seems fitting to have a final season episode next.
 The TNG episodes often revolved around the senior officers (understandably so), and they often brought in reoccurring characters such as Barclay, Ogawa, O'Brien, etc. to round out how the ship was really a ship of over 1000 people.
 Lower Decks to me was an episode about the little guys.
 It tied in a few story lines from earlier episodes but showed what I think most of fans would have loved to experience: being a part of the crew.

 8. The Measure of a Man - From Season 2 this episode, in my eyes, showed the first real strength in using great story telling and character development while at the same time providing social commentary.
 Powerful performances from Brent Spiner, Patrick Stewart, and Johnathon Frakes helped push this episode to the #8 spot.
-(This is the only episode that I have so far done an official review on.
-Feel free to read it here)

 7. Unification - Not only do we get another great performance from Mark Leonard as Sarek, but we finally get to see Leonard Nimoy reprise his monumental role of Spock on TNG.
 This was a highly anticipated two-part story that sadly aired just after the death of Trek creator Gene Roddenberry (both episodes were dedicated to him) but also weeks before Star Trek VI, and provided a great hype for the new film.
 Throw in Sela (Denise Crosby) and a Data-Spock tag team and you have a whole lot of fun.